arcboy1/MADfitness/README.md

 ### Exercises Page

 The Exercises Page offers a comprehensive database of exercises.
-Users can search, view details, and add exercises to their workout log.
+Users can view the description of each exercise, and add exercises to their workout log.

 ### Statistics Page